Shmoofs/Shmoofs/README.md

               " ` " "
 -->
 - 🎓 I'm a Software Engineering Student.
-- 🔭 I’m currently working on making a calculator discord bot!
+- 🔭 I’m currently working on making a platformer game.
-- 🌱 I’m currently learning Java and C#.
+- 🌱 I’m currently learning Python and Javascript.
 - 📫 How to reach me: ask for my discord or my email address
 - 😄 Pronouns: he/him